-- 1) Describe Lenny's relationship with Zoey's mom.
+1) Describe Lenny's relationship with Zoey's mom.
 How does he treat her?
-In what ways does he manipulate her?
+How does she react?
+How does he make her feel?
 How do you think she thinks he treats her?
-Use examples from the text to support your answers. - 2) What does Zoey mean when she says, "I know where my old mom went"?
-Explain how Lenny's words and actions have impacted Zoey's mom. - 3) What ultimately convinces Zoey to try the after school debate club?
+Is it fair?
+Is it hurtful?
+Use examples from the text to support your answers.

+- 2) What does Zoey mean when she says, "I know where my old mom went"?
+Explain how Lenny's words and actions have impacted Zoey's mom.
+How do Zoey's mom's wages, childcare situation, lack of a car, and other big issues impact her relationship with Lenny? - 3) What ultimately convinces Zoey to try the after school debate club?
 What role does her octopus tattoo play in that? - 4) Unpack Frank's response to the mention of a gun on pages 133 and 134.
 Discuss why he might feel this way.

-In a journal: discuss how people can sometimes try to manipulate others into doing certain things.
-What kinds of manipulation tactics are used?
+In a journal: discuss how people can sometimes try to get other people to do specific things or feel a specific way.
+What kinds of tactics are used?
 Which are most effective?
+What role does power play in these relationships?

-Brainstorm possible ways to remove some of the power from these manipulations tactics.
-Discuss how the situation would be different if the person manipulating you was your best (and only) friend?
+Brainstorm possible ways to remove some of the power from these tactics.
+Discuss how the situation would be different if the person trying to get you to do something was your best (and only) friend?

-Choose one answer to each question and write each set of questions and answers on a notecard so that it's anonymous.
-After the notecards are collected and reshuffled, they are handed back to different students to be read out loud.
+Choose one answer to each question and write each set of questions and answers on a notecard so that it's anonymous (or even better - have the students type out their answer so handwriting can't be recognized).
+After the papers are collected and reshuffled, they are handed back to different students to be read out loud.
 Discuss the responses as a class.

 - 1) Explain the power of Lenny's words "Little Miss Clueless" on page 152.
 Why does he use them?
-What affect do they have? - 2) Why do you think Zoey walks out of debate club on page 158?
+What effect do they have? - 2) Why do you think Zoey walks out of debate club on page 158?
 Was that the right thing to do?
 Discuss. - 3) On page 159, Zoey mentions Lenny's alphabetized DVD collection.
-How have her thoughts about it changed over the course of the story?
+How have her thoughts about it changed over the course of the story? - 4) Describe Zoey's mom's reaction to the form Zoey hands her in the Pizza Pit bathroom on page 164.
+Discuss why she might have reacted that way.

-- 4) Describe Zoey's mom's reaction to the form Zoey hands her in the Pizza Pit bathroom on page 164.
-Discuss why she might have reacted that way. - 5) Discuss Zoey's line on page 171: "When you're living in a pond of algae, you turn green.
+5) Discuss Zoey's line on page 171: "When you're living in a pond of algae, you turn green.
 It doesn't matter how often someone tells you to stop."